ADVISORI Logo

 Implementation & Integration: Execution of technical and organizational measures – SBOM tooling, SSDLC integration, vulnerability management processes, and reporting channels.

-Testing & Validation: Security testing, penetration tests, and internal audits to verify the implemented measures.
+Testing & Validation: Security testing, penetration tests, and internal audits to verify implemented measures.
 Documentation of results for the conformity assessment.

 Declaration of Conformity & Monitoring: Preparation of technical documentation, EU declaration of conformity, and CE marking.
 Establishment of continuous compliance monitoring using our AI platform.